Only 15% of Californians can afford a home, new data shows

-The latest figures show that California’s housing affordability rates continue to decrease.
-The figures released during the third quarter are down from 16% in the second quarter of 2023.
+The latest figures show that California’s housing affordability rates continue to decrease after dropping to 16% in the second quarter of 2023.

 For comparison, about 56% of California home buyers could afford a home during the first quarter of 2012, the index’s peak high, a news release said.